-- To facilitate the restoration of historic homes within the North Main Street district by encouraging stewardship from private property owners. - To ensure changes, such as alternate materials, are in keeping with the historic character of the district. - To continue to stabilize the district by encouraging home ownership. - To encourage the maintenance and preservation of rental properties throughout the district. - To create a friendly and safe neighborhood that encourages pedestrian activity while limiting impact of the North Main Street thoroughfare through the district.
+- To facilitate the restoration of historic homes within the North Main Street district by encouraging stewardship from private property owners. - To ensure changes, such as alternate materials, are in keeping with the historic character of the district. - To encourage the maintenance and preservation of rental properties throughout the district. - To create a friendly and safe neighborhood that encourages pedestrian activity while limiting impact of the North Main Street thoroughfare through the district

-Map of North Main Street LHO District

-North Main Street Historic District

-Designation: National and Local
+North Main Street Local Historic District Designation: National and Local Year: 1985 (NR), 1993 (Local) Properties: 172

-Year: 1985 (NR)

-1993 (Local)